 You can also add cinnamon sticks, dried apple or orange slices, and some nutmeg into some water and heat it on the stove to create your own inexpensive and delicious fall scent.

 If you feel as though you have to purchase some cute and affordable fall décor, shop at your local thrift or bargain store.
 You will be surprised at how many incredible fall harvest decor pieces these stores carry.
-Whether you opt for artificial leaves, fake pumpkins, vases, or silk flowers.
+Whether you opt for artificial leaves, fake pumpkins, vases, or silk flowers you will be glad you are decorating for Fall on a budget.
 You are sure to find something that suits your budget fall decorating needs.

 Also, purchase plaid or fall colored blankets or scarfs and drape them on the couch, over the back of chairs, at the end of your bed.
 Place them anywhere else people will want to cozy up or you might wish to use ones you already have.
 This will provide a warm and comforting environment conducive to the season.
 This is a very inexpensive way to refresh your home for fall.
 It utilizes items you already have at home and can actually change the way your space feels in a big way.